Kaylaesmith1/sea-creature-memory-game/README.md

   Feedback and comments from the reviewer of my PP1 were taken into account for this project when running tests and identifying and fixing bugs.
 Per their suggestion, I have included screenshots of bugs in this README file to better document the solution process.

-  Colleagues on the slack channels have also been helpful, specifically Eoghan Behan who gave a solution to a problem with button alignment on the gameboard page.
+- Colleagues on the slack channels have also been helpful, specifically Eoghan Behan who gave a solution to a problem with button alignment on the gameboard page.
 By removing the specific margin and using display: flex; I was able to justify and center the content.
 The buttons appear centered now in the final project.

-  Finally, I would like to thank my mentor, Harry, for guiding me at the outset of PP2 in keeping in mind the assessment criteria and the importance of working through and validating each section of JavaScript as you go.
+- Finally, I would like to thank my mentor, Harry, for guiding me at the outset of PP2 in keeping in mind the assessment criteria and the importance of working through and validating each section of JavaScript as you go.

   He suggested that I work on the functionality of the actual game first and then tackle the CSS, which was good adivce.
+Before submission, he helped me work through the logic of adding alt attributes to img files in a JavaScript array.
+This solutions resulted in higher Lighthouse scores and no errors in my WAVE report.

   He has been quick to give helpful feedback during this process and is always available.
 I appreciate his insight.

 ### Media